Dmitry-Borodin/pdfview-android/README.md

 Android PDF view - small (73kB .aar file, ~400 methods before minification) and efficient PDF viewer embedded in your native app

-It is based on ImageView and can handle big files with reasonable performance on low-end devices.
+It is based on ImageView and can handle big files with reasonable scrolling and zooming performance.

 This is how fast scrolling of 680 page document looks like on low-end device: